aziontech/lib/packages/presets/docs/preset-nitro.md

 This command will:

 1. Build your application with the Nitro preset
-2. Package the edge function
+2. Package the function
-3. Deploy to Azion's edge network
+3. Deploy to Azion's network
 4. Provide you with the deployment URL

-## How It Works

-After a successful build, Nitro outputs two directories:

-- `.output/server/` — the server-side bundle (`index.mjs`) deployed as an Azion edge function
-- `.output/public/` — static assets uploaded to Azion's storage bucket

-At runtime, the Azion Nitro module:

-1. Attaches the Azion runtime context (`env`, `ctx`) to each incoming request
-2. Checks if the request targets a static asset
-3. Serves static assets directly from storage
-4. Forwards all other requests to Nitro's native fetch handler

 ## Features

 The Nitro preset provides:

 - **Server-Side Rendering**: Full SSR support via Nitro's native server
-- **Edge Runtime**: Optimized for Azion's edge computing platform
+- **Edge Runtime**: Optimized for Azion's computing platform
 - **Static Asset Handling**: Efficient static file serving from Azion storage with cache policy
 - **API Routes**: Support for Nitro server API routes
-- **WASM Support**: WebAssembly modules supported out of the box

-## Troubleshooting

-### Common Issues

-**Build Errors**: Ensure the preset path in your config resolves correctly.
-Use `require.resolve` when possible to guarantee the path is valid.

-**Deployment Failures**: Verify that the Azion CLI is authenticated and your project is properly linked.

-**Runtime Errors**: Check that your application is compatible with edge runtime constraints (no Node.js-only APIs).

 ### Getting Help